victorantos/AngJobs/AngJobs2/README.md

+# This Angular2 project is based on crossplatform Asp.NET CORE 1.0 framework

+*  You should be able to run it on Windows/Linux/MACOS using Visual Code

+## The Default aspnetcore-spa readme file is below
 # Welcome to ASP.NET 5

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.